thorpelawrence/npm-github-packages-auth-helper/README.md

 Tool to help manage `.npmrc` and token storage/access **securely** and **automatically** on shell startup, using the [system keychain](https://github.com/atom/node-keytar).

-For convenience, the package is compiled using [ncc](https://github.com/vercel/ncc), which means that you don't need to have the npm dependencies installed locally.
+Compiled using [ncc](https://github.com/vercel/ncc), no need to have the npm dependencies installed locally.

-Make sure when extracting the `.zip` files, you include the `build` folder next to the `npm-auth-helper`, which contains necessary native binaries for your platform.
+Make sure when extracting the archives, to also include the `build` folder next to the `npm-auth-helper`, which contains necessary native binaries for your platform.

 ## Usage